 We are a clinical stage biopharmaceutical company focused on discovering and developing novel therapies for the treatment of fibrosis.
 Our initial focus is on treating fibrosis by inhibiting integrin-mediated activation of TGF- β .
 We have applied our deep understanding of fibrosis biology, along with our medicinal chemistry and translational medicine expertise to develop a set of proprietary tools designed to discover and de-risk product candidates quickly and efficiently.
-Our wholly-owned lead product candidate, PLN-74809, is an oral small-molecule dual selective inhibitor of $\alpha_v \beta_6$ and $\alpha_v \beta_1$ integrins that we are developing for the treatment of idiopathic pulmonary fibrosis, or IPF, and primary sclerosing cholangitis, or PSC.
+Our wholly-owned lead product candidate, PLN-74809, is an oral small-molecule dual selective inhibitor of $\alpha_V \beta_0$ and $\alpha_V \beta_1$ integrins that we are developing for the treatment of idiopathic pulmonary fibrosis, or IPF, and primary sclerosing cholangitis, or PSC.
 We have completed a Phase 1a SAD/MAD trial and a Phase 1b proof-of-mechanism trial of PLN-74809 in IPF.
-We are recruiting two Phase 2a trials of PLN-74809 in IPF.
-We submitted an IND for PLN-74809 for the treatment of PSC in March 2020, and plan to initiate a Phase 2a PSC trial in the second half of 2020, subject to the impact of the COVID-19 pandemic.
-Our second product candidate, PLN-1474, is a small-molecule selective inhibitor of $\alpha_v \beta_1$ for the treatment of liver fibrosis associated with NASH, which we have partnered with Novartis.
+We are currently recruiting patients for two Phase 2a trials of PLN-74809 in IPF and one Phase 2a trial in PSC.
+We opened an additional IND for PLN-74809 for the treatment of COVID-19 related acute respiratory distress syndrome, or ARDS, in July of 2020, and have initiated a Phase 2a trial in that indication.
+Our second product candidate, PLN-1474, is a small-molecule selective inhibitor of $\alpha_V \beta_1$ for the treatment of liver fibrosis associated with NASH, which we have partnered with Novartis.
 PLN-1474 is currently undergoing Phase 1 testing.
 In addition to our clinical programs, we currently have preclinical integrin-based programs targeting oncology and muscular dystrophies.